What an artist needs, more than anything else, is a kind of faith in what you're doing and the discipline to do it.

 Gay Outlaw (her given name) has followed an unusual path to becoming an artist.
 She was born in Mobile, Alabama in 1959, studied French at the University of Virginia, then traveled to Paris to learn the art of pastry at La Varenne cooking school.
 Then she went to New York to study at the International Center for Photography.
-She interned with the photographer William Eggleston, and in the early 1990s came to San Francisco where her interest in the objects she was photographing moved her over into a sculpture practice.
+She assisted the photographer William Eggleston for the Friends of Photography workshops, where she interned after relocating to the Bay Area in the early 1990s.
+Her interest in the objects she was photographing soon moved her into a sculpture practice.
 She still starts sculptures from photographs.

-Outlaw has had solo exhibitions at the San Francisco Museum of Modern Art, the University of California at Long Beach, Mills College Art Museum, the San Jose Museum of Contemporary Art, and the Jordan Schnitzer Museum of Art, University of Oregon/Eugene.
+Outlaw has had solo exhibitions at the San Francisco Museum of Modern Art, the University of California at Long Beach, Mills College Art Museum, and the Jordan Schnitzer Museum of Art, University of Oregon/Eugene.
 She has also produced significant work in printmaking.
 Outlaw has worked in the Crown Point Press studio three times; her first visit was in 1995 when she made two photogravures; in 2001, she produced a group of prints inspired by “Brassey’s Book of Camouflage; and in 2019, she returned during which time she made four colorful prints.

 Her early sculptural works were made of pastry, caramel, and other perishables.
 In 1995, she baked a 34-foot-long wall of fruitcake bricks and installed it at Yerba Buena Gardens in San Francisco.
 Passersby could smell Christmas and whiskey.
 Kenneth Baker wrote in the San Francisco Chronicle that what sets Outlaw’s work apart is a rigorous literalness.
-Caramel Springs, for example, is a tube of caramel that flops over with the weight of springs inside it.
+Caramel Springs, for example, was a curved brick of caramel with springs in tension cast inside.
 Baker wrote that it “demonstrates a slapstick physics: springs recoil, caramel does not.”

 Outlaw’s work brings to mind William Carlos Williams’ famous poetic dictum, “No ideas but in things.”
 Each object, Williams says, should stand only for itself, not act as a symbol for some larger or more important thing.
 In Outlaw’s world, materials stand only for themselves.
 The food works demonstrate their material identity by melting or smelling, but Outlaw’s durable materials are equally up-front about their origins.